How DOT Truck Driver Physicals Work - And How Attorneys Use These Tests As Evidence In Lawsuits

 How does a truck driver's physical exam play into a commercial truck accident lawsuit?

-Regarding this importance of the DOT physical examination, the FMCSA says:
+Regarding the importance of the DOT physical examination, the FMCSA says:

 The FMCSA physical examination is required to help ensure that a person is medically qualified to safely operate a CMV.
 In the interest of public safety, CMV drivers are held to higher physical, mental and emotional standards than passenger car drivers.

-In addition to the federal government's outlook, common law legal principals hold that truckers owe a duty to the general public to refrain from operating a commercial vehicle if they are not healthy enough to do so.
-When an accident is caused (or is believed to have been caused) by a truck driver who suffered from a medical condition, the trucking industry would have you believe that it is just a freak occurrence that couldn't have been predicted.
-Sometimes that's true, but the vast majority of times a truck driver's physical exams will show worse and worse results over a period of time if they are developing serious health problems, and it's the responsibility of their trucker and their employer to recognize the trend.
+In addition to the federal government's view of the matter, common law legal principals hold that truckers owe a duty to the general public to refrain from operating a commercial vehicle if they are not healthy enough to do so.
+When an accident is caused by a truck driver who suffered from a medical condition, trucking companies will usually argue that it was just a freak occurrence that couldn't have been predicted, and that they shouldn't be held liable for something they couldn't have foreseen.
+Sometimes that's true, but the vast majority of times a truck driver's physical exams will show worse and worse results over a period of time if they are developing serious health problems, and it's the responsibility of their trucker and their employer to recognize this trend, as well as take action to get a medically unqualified driver off the road.

-So, if an accident was caused by a truck driver who went into shock due to complications from being a type 2 diabetic, it would be important to see what the medical professional had to say on their last few physical exams and how seriously his employer took the warning signs.
+What does this mean for you as a victim?
+If an accident was caused by a truck driver who went into shock due to complications from being a type 2 diabetic or having some other serious medical problem, seeing what the medical professionals had to say on the driver's last few physical exams and how seriously his employer took the warning signs of his condition would be an important part of proving their liability for the crash.
 Physical exams are just one piece of evidence that can be gathered in the process of working through a truck accident case.

 Why an Experienced Attorney is Helpful in a Truck Accident Case

-Grossman Law Offices has over 25 years of experience handling truck accident cases.
+Grossman Law Offices has over 25 years of experience handling truck accident cases, including those caused by foreseeable medical conditions.
 We're confident that we can help you or your loved one if they're been injured as a result of a commercial truck accident.
 Don't think you have to figure this out on your own.
 We have experienced attorneys ready to answer whatever questions you may have 24/7.
 Give us a call at (855) 326-0000.

 Here are some other articles about the various types of evidence used in truck accident cases: